What is Hierarchical Clustering in Python?

 final hierarchical clustering

-We started with 5 clusters and finally have a single cluster.
+We started with 5 clusters and finally had a single cluster.
 This is how agglomerative hierarchical clustering works.
-But the burning question still remains – how do we decide the number of clusters?
+But the burning question remains—how do we decide the number of clusters?
 Let’s understand that in the next section.

 How to Choose the Number of Clusters in Hierarchical Clustering?

-Ready to finally answer this question that’s been hanging around since we started learning?
-To get the number of clusters for hierarchical clustering, we make use of an awesome concept called a Dendrogram.
+Are you ready to finally answer this question that’s been hanging around since we started learning?
+To get the number of clusters for hierarchical clustering, we use an awesome concept called a Dendrogram.

 A dendrogram is a tree-like diagram that records the sequences of merges or splits.